(also known simply as "Panel Review")

 Where is the ANA Panel Review held?

 Panel Review is held off site.
-Chairpersons and reviewers are required to have constant reliable Internet access, a contact phone number which allows ample opportunity and time to participate in lengthy conference calls, and be flexible with their time during each session.
+Chairpersons and Reviewers are required to have constant reliable Internet access, a contact phone number which allows ample opportunity, time to participate in lengthy conference calls, and be flexible with their time during each session.
+Chairpersons and Reviewers will utilize the Application Review Module (ARM).
+ARM is a web‐based system to review grant applications and ensures the seamless organization, evaluation, and management of the grant application lifecycle.
+Individuals will be assigned to a panel with a set of applications for which they are responsible for providing scores, comments, and reviewing each application’s content against the evaluation criteria.

 Are panel chairpersons and reviewers compensated for their time?